stlab/adobe-contract-checks/README.md

   }
   ```

-  The arguments provide a string version of the failed condition, the contract violation kind
+  The parameters are a string representation of the failed condition, the contract violation kind
-  (`precondition` or `invariant`), the file and line number of the failed check, and the optional
+  (`precondition` or `invariant`), the file and line number of the failed check, and the
-  message.
+  message parameter to the failing check macro, or the empty string if no message was provided.
   The function should report the violation in a way that is appropriate for the
-  application.
-The function must not return.
+  application, and must not return to its caller.

 - `ADOBE_CONTRACT_VIOLATION=custom_lightweight`: When a contract violation is detected, a custom
   handler is invoked.
 The client must define the handler at global scope with the signature: